dimant/FlexMAFD/README.md

 - 1 trigger output
 - 2 analog outputs

 The LED is connected to pin 10.
 The trigger output, jack labelled "to ADV/Clock", is routed to GPIO pin 17.
-The 2 analog outputs aree controlled by  [MPC4902](http://ww1.microchip.com/downloads/en/devicedoc/22250a.pdf) over SPI.
+The 2 analog outputs are controlled by an [MPC4902](http://ww1.microchip.com/downloads/en/devicedoc/22250a.pdf) over SPI.
 The default pins are used for SPI and SPI chip select is on pin 14.

-**Note** that CV is 0 - 5V, this is a hardware limitation.
+**Note** that CV is 0V t0 5V, this is a hardware limitation.
 One example for using FlexMAFD is so you can sync your DFAM to a MIDI clock.
+Since FlexMAFD responds to Start/Stop MIDI events, it will always be in sync with your clocking device.

 ## Installation
 The following steps need to be completed for installation: